Internal Links

 Peter Birtwhistle (NEO Astrometrist Extraordinaire)

-The novels of Peter F. Hamilton, Alastair Reynolds and Stephen King
+The novels of Stephen King, Peter F. Hamilton, Alastair Reynolds & Neal Asher

 Dr Who episodes, especially those of the Hartnell, Troughton, Pertwee & Tom Baker era